Quazar-Corp/Sheldrake/README.md

 to run.

 ### How to run properly
- - You'll need to change the port and execute in differents terminals to check the requests working between executions.
+ - You'll need to change the port and execute in different terminals to check the requests working between executions.
  - If you have more than one machine you can try to execute in each one and see the requests with server side logs(it's printed in every request).
  - You can just execute one instance and test the endpoint with something like postman.